OxfordRSE/website/content/page/jobs.md

-We are looking for candidates with significant experience in software development within a research environment (a doctoral degree is preferred, but equivilent experience will also be considered) and who have have a demonstrated ability to design, implement and deploy a complex software engineering project, individually or as part of a team.
-You must be able to collaborate effectively with other researchers and have a deep understanding of software engineering best practices (e.g. design, testing, documentation, reproducability) and how to apply these effectivly and champion their use within a research environment.
+We are looking for candidates with significant experience in software development within a research environment (a doctoral degree is preferred, but equivalent experience will also be considered) and who have have a demonstrated ability to design, implement and deploy a complex software engineering project, individually or as part of a team.
+You must be able to collaborate effectively with other researchers and have a deep understanding of software engineering best practices (design, testing, documentation, reproducibility etc.) and how to apply these effectively and to champion their use within a research environment.

 For more details please see the [Job Description](0018702339.pdf).
 Applications can be made be emailing [Martin Robinson](mailto:martin.robinson@dtc.ox.ac.uk) with a CV and a supporting statement that explains how you meet each of the selection criteria for the post using examples of your skills and experience.